submariner-io/submariner-website/src/content/getting_started/architecture/broker/_index.en.md

 one of the participating clusters or a standalone cluster without the other Submariner components deployed.
 The Gateway Engine components deployed in each participating cluster are configured with the information to securely connect to the Broker cluster's API.

+The availability of the Broker cluster does not affect the operation of the dataplane on the participating clusters, that is the dataplane will continue to route traffic using the last known information while the Broker is unavailable.
+However, during this time, control plane components will be unable to advertise new or updated information to other clusters and learn about new or updated information from other clusters.
+When connection is re-established to the Broker, each component will automatically re-synchronize its local information with the Broker and update the dataplane if necessary.